 Studies also show Art Therapy to be especially effective for reducing symptoms of acute stress disorder in children, as well as supporting the recovery from eating disorders.
 The non-verbal communication has been documented as helping to ease the processing of deep-seeded patient issues.
 Art Therapy is a great tool for children and many schools employee Art Therapists to help children work through behavioral issues, speech and language disorders, learning disabilities, as well as any other emotional or disruptive disturbances that hinders their ability to learn.

 As with all therapies, the end goal is one of patient healing.
 Art Therapy has proved to aid in all aspects of physical, mental, and emotional health with successful results.
-CPH and Associates is proud to support and provide professional liability coverage for such a unique group of individuals who promote a world full of creativity and healthy self-expression.
+CPH Insurance is proud to support and provide professional liability coverage for such a unique group of individuals who promote a world full of creativity and healthy self-expression.